jdime/sc_and_spatial_parkinson/README.md

         - Manual refinement of clusters

 - Requirements specified at: `requirements.txt`
-- A copy if inputs can be downloaded from: https://zenodo.org/uploads/15723900
+- A copy if inputs can be downloaded from: https://zenodo.org/uploads/15734764 (v2 upload)

 ## Installation
 ```bash